mtumilowicz/jpa-criteria-api/README.md

 ## project description
-The main idea is to expore `JPA Criteria API` by writing a querys in `JPQL` or `HQL`, then try to re-write them in `JPA Criteria API` & check if result sets are the same.
+The main idea is to expore `JPA Criteria API` by writing a querys in `JPQL` or `HQL`, then try to re-write them in `JPA Criteria API` & check if result-sets are the same.
 Comparing equality of result sets with `JUnit` & `hamcrest`:
 ```
 import static org.hamcrest.Matchers.containsInAnyOrder;